Tanit XR Scanning Guide

 • Avoid fast movements and make sure to capture all sides.

-• In bright Tunisian sun, try to scan in partial shade or overcast light.
+• In bright sun, try to scan in partial shade or overcast light.

 3. Save Without Processing (Important!)